valkey-io/valkey-doc/docs/reference/internals/internals-rediseventlib.md

 title: "Event library"
 linkTitle: "Event library"
 weight: 1
-description: What's an event library, and how was the original Redis event library implemented?
+description: What's an event library, and how was the original Valkey event library implemented?
 aliases:
   - /topics/internals-eventlib
   - /topics/internals-rediseventlib
 ---

-**Note: this document was written by the creator of Redis, Salvatore Sanfilippo, early in the development of Redis (c.
-2010), and does not necessarily reflect the latest Redis implementation.**
+**Note: this document was written by the creator of Valkey, Salvatore Sanfilippo, early in the development of Valkey (c.
+2010), and does not necessarily reflect the latest Valkey implementation.**

 ## Why is an Event Library needed at all?